5 Simple Ways to Celebrate St. Kateri Tekakwitha

 How to make a wooden cross like Kateri

-1. Find two sticks.
+1. Find two sticks

-2. Tie them together in the shape of a cross with some twine or string.
+2. Tie them together in the shape of a cross with some twine or string

-(Kateri's last words and prayer was, "Jesus, I love you.")
+3. Say a simple prayer (Kateri's last words and prayer was, "Jesus, I love you.")

 Photo by Rubén Bagüés on Unsplash